Designated Speech and Language Provision (DSLP)

 Specialist resources are available to support the children's access to the whole school curriculum.

 The Speech and Language Provision also supports the school in developing a Communication Friendly Environment.
-As part of that we promote the use of symbols, offering training in using ‘Communicate In Print’, a symbol supported computer program, liaising with school staff to produce school notices and providing materials to support the curriculum.
+As part of that we promote the use of symbols, offering training in using ‘Communicate In Print’, a symbol supported computer program, liaising with school staff to produce and provide materials to support the curriculum.

 Click here for more information.